techlore/go-incognito/Scripts/Section 4/2_ Deskop Operating Systems.md

 iCloud users, almost 2,000 times in just the first half of 2015.
 They helped the FBI identify the owner of Kickass Torrents.
 Don’t forget Apple is in the NSA’s PRISM project, which gives the NSA access to Apple data.
-So I would say Apple is a more privacy-oriented company than Microsoft, but it’s important to realize Apple is not as private as they market themselves to be.
+So I would say Apple is a more privacy-oriented company than Microsoft, but it’s important to realize Apple may not be private as they market themselves to be.

 Between Windows and MacOS, MacOS will offer you overall better privacy and security than Windows.